Jewels (mixed martial arts)

 Jewels (styled JEWELS in capitals) is a mixed martial arts organization owned by Marverous Japan Co., Ltd., focused on female fighters.
 It is the direct successor of Smackgirl.
 It has a working relationship with fellow mixed martial arts promotion Deep presided by Shigeru Saeki (also the Jewels supervisor).

 History

-After the women MMA promotion Smackgirl faced severe financial difficulties caused by the unexpected departure of major sponsors and television network deals, an executive from Japanese event production company Archery Inc., Yuichi Ozono, formed the company Marverous Japan and acquired the assets and rights formerly belonging to Smackgirl parent company Kilgore.
+After the women’s MMA promotion Smackgirl faced severe financial difficulties caused by unexpected departures from major sponsors and television network deals, an executive from the Japanese event production company Archery Inc., Yuichi Ozono, formed the company Marverous Japan, who acquired the assets and rights formerly belonging to Smackgirl parent company Kilgore.
 Since the reputation of Smackgirl was tarnished by all the problems it faced, it was decided to start anew.

 On June 9, 2012, it was announced that Jewels has formed a strategic partnership with American promotion Invicta Fighting Championships to cross-promote the world's top female fighters on their respective fight cards in the United States and Japan.